MOSAIC-Satellite/Documentation/docs/getting_mosaic/self_assemble/print_frame.md

 ---

-### About the MOSAIC 3D Printed Frame
+## About the MOSAIC 3D Printed Frame

-The MOSAIC satellite's frame is fully 3D printable and modular, designed for rapid assembly and easy modification.
-The main frame consists of (Figure 1):
+The MOSAIC satellite's frame is fully 3D printable and modular, designed for rapid assembly and easy modification (Figure 1).
+The frame consists of:

 - Two identical main frame pieces